Your browser is no longer supported

 PhD (Modern Thought & Literature) – Stanford University

-Maria is committed to supporting student writing and serves as the Director of the Victoria College Writing Centre.
+As the Director of the Victoria College Writing Centre, Maria encourages students to approach their writing with a sense of wonder, open-mindedness, and a willingness to grow.
 She brings a process-based approach to her writing pedagogy in fiction and creative non-fiction, while her humanities seminars use broad critical frameworks to examine complex cultural formations by bringing together perspectives from art, literature, history, and science.
-Her classes often use local sites, museums, and archives to ground the learning process and allow students to engage in hands-on research projects.

 Publications: https://utoronto.academia.edu/MariaCichosz